Blog posts

 Wilson at La Tulia explains the cocoa growth cycle for visitors.

-For cacao tourism we recommend La Tulia, in Viterbo, Caldas – where visitors will follow a walking path loop and learn about cocoa and the typical tropical fruits grown in this low-altitude rainforest climate.
-A special feature of this tour is Cocoa Guarapo – a delicious cold drink made from the white pulp of cocoa pods.
+For an unforgettable cacao tourism experience, we recommend visiting La Tulia in Viterbo, Caldas.
+Here, visitors can enjoy a guided walking tour along a scenic loop, where they’ll learn about cocoa cultivation and discover the variety of tropical fruits grown in this low-altitude rainforest climate.
+A highlight of the tour is the unique Cocoa Guarapo, a refreshing cold drink made from the white pulp of cocoa pods, offering a true taste of the region’s rich cacao heritage.

 To learn more or schedule your own tour call or WhatsApp +57 317 762 4888 Reservations must be made 24 to 48 hours prior to expected tour.